ucsb-ds/pl-dev-team/DRAFTS/jpa03.md

 * Come to office hours (posted here: <{{page.office_hours_pages}}>)
 * Ask during class on `#help-lecture-discussion`

-## Step 5: Enable Link to Swagger

-For a *production* dokku deployment of a *real, user-facing* app, we would normally not want a link to the Swagger tool to appear.
-This is not functionality that a normal end user would be interacting with.

-However, for developers, it is often convenient to enable this link on deployments of our app that are being used for quality assurance (QA), demos, etc.

-You can enable this link by setting the following configuration variable on dokku:

-<tt>dokku config:set <i>appname</i> SHOW_SWAGGER_UI_LINK=true</tt>

-Where <tt><i>appname</i></tt> in this case is <tt>{{page.title}}-<i>yourGithubId</i></tt>.

-Type that command, and when it finishes, you should be able to refresh the web page for your dokku deployment of the app and see the Swagger link in the menu bar.

 ## Step 6: Add link to running app to your README.md file

 At the top of your README.md, you'll find this: